-Based on the established process described above, the company's finance department compiles a list of proposed non-GAAP adjustments that is reviewed by a team consisting of the Executive Vice President and Chief Financial Officer (EVP/CFO); Senior Vice President (SVP) of Finance and Corporate Controller; Vice President of Tax; Vice President, Corporate Secretary and General Counsel, International; and Vice President of Restructuring and Investor Relations.
-With the input of this group, the EVP/CFO and SVP of Finance and Corporate Controller approve the non-GAAP adjustments which are then presented to the Audit Committee on a quarterly basis discussed as necessary.
+Based on the established process described above, the company's finance department compiles a list of proposed non-GAAP adjustments that is reviewed by a team consisting of the Executive Vice President and Chief Financial Officer (EVP/CFO); Global Corporate Controller and Chief Investor Relations Officer; Chief Tax Officer and Corporate Treasurer; and Vice President, Corporate Secretary and General Counsel, International.
+With the input of this group, the EVP/CFO and Global Corporate Controller and Chief Investor Relations Officer approve the non-GAAP adjustments which are then presented to the Audit Committee on a quarterly basis discussed as necessary.